leakespeake/ci-cd/vsphere7-tests/README.md

 # vSphere 7 Test VM Deployments

-Test VM deployments on Vsphere 7 homelab using a Ubuntu Packer template and Terraform
+Test VM deployments on Vsphere 7 homelab using a Ubuntu Packer template and Terraform.

+Uses DNS provider to add A record in Microsoft DNS for each VM.

+Test purposes only - doesn't adhere to DRY principals.

 ## Versions